-Shortlisted New Spanish Books 2023 - Suggested for translation into English (US) and German
+Shortlisted New Spanish Books

+2023 - Suggested for translation into English (US) and German

-Portela, vindicating - without fissures - the role of women, flees from Manichaeism and grandiloquence and buries the myths, starting with that of resistant France and continuing with the hero who does not shut up, who does not doubt, who does not fear. \La lectura
+Portela, vindicating - without fissures - the role of women, flees from Manichaeism and grandiloquence and buries the myths, starting with that of resistant France and continuing with the hero who does not shut up, who does not doubt, who does not fear.
+La lectura

 Among the 50 Best Books of 2023 by Babelia

 Maddi is a novel of borders, a novel within borders, revolving around a unique character.
 An exceptional novel!
 France Culture

 A feverish finale of deeply moving poetry.

 La Vie

 Anchored in a rich historical context, this story is a beautiful and moving portrait of a free, progressive, courageous woman who defends her values and goes to the end of her ideas.

+A novel that brings to life a heroine of the Resistance.

 La Dépêche du Midi

-A novel that brings to life a heroine of the Resistance.

 Sud Ouest

+Edurne Portela

 EUSKADI PRIZE 2022

 for Best Novel in Spanish

 RIGHTS SOLD TO

 Liana Levi French

 Voland Italian

-Manuscript in Spanish and Italian.
-English and French sample available.
+Manuscript in Spanish, French and Italian.
+English and German samples available.

 - Pages 206

-- Published

-- in March 2021
+- Published in March 2021

 Los ojos cerrados [With Eyes Closed]

 A harrowing tale of silence and violence, where past and present meet and dialogue.

 This is a novel about a place, a village that could bear any name and thus called Pueblo Chico.
 Pueblo Chico is tucked deep in a range of mountains which is sometimes veiled by fog, or coverd by snow, a landscape where animals get lost, and people go missing.
 There lives Pedro, a keeper of the violent secrets that have haunted the place for decades.
 When Ariadna arrives to Pueblo Chico with unclear intentions, Pedro observes her from afar, while she slowly discovers her own connections with the place.
 This meeting between past and present, between Pedro and Ariadna, is at the heart of this novel.
 Edurne Portela delves into this violence that, inspite of having changed the characters' lives forever, generates the possibility of creating a community, built upon solidarity.

+Between premonitions, nightmares, wolves and full moon, a novel that enters through the bones, speaks of the power of intuition, of the connection with others.
+An ascending, material, full-bodied writing, which hardly allows itself to be polished.
+L'Espresso

+Los ojos cerrados, which makes us live a kind of reverie from which -I warn you- we do not wake up easily, is like a gospel without verses or messiahs.

+Público Diario

+Edurne Portela is unparalleled in her ability to express [the savagery of men] with a rough and captivating language.

+Télé Z

+Georges Bernanos would have applauded the poetically tragic style of the novelist.
+La Marseillaise

+The scars of the Spanish Civil War are recounted with great poetry by Portela, who explores the shame and guilt of people.
+Version Femina

+A political and poetic novel of great power.
+Baz'art

+Con gli occhi chiusi is a pearl of rare beauty for delicacy and at the same time violence.

+La Stampa